samuellungu92/samuellungu92/README.md

 - 👀 I’m interested in learning core programming
 - 🌱 I’m currently learning what suit me better.
 - 💞️ I’m looking to collaborate on anything its interesting and can help me to develop new skills
-- 📫 How to reach me.
+- 📫 you can  reach me at github.com/samuellungu92

 <!---
 samuellungu92/samuellungu92 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.